 GCHIP BUILDING HEALTHY COMMUNITIES SINCE 2003

-A Community Health Needs Assessment (CHNA) is comprehensive process conducted to determine the health needs of community residents and is performed as a part of a larger goal of improving the health and well-being of its residents.
+A Community Health Needs Assessment (CHNA) is a comprehensive process conducted to determine the health needs of community residents and is performed as a part of a larger goal of improving the health and well-being of its residents.
 Understanding the current health status of the community through the CHNA process helps identify priorities for future planning and funding.

-In 2019, Greenwich Hospital, Greenwich Community Health Improvement Partnership and the Council of Community Services (Town of Rye) partners completed a Community Health Needs Assessment to assess and determine the health needs of community residents living in Greenwich, CT and Sound Shore communities of Westchester County (NY).
-The comprehensive assessment included a primary and secondary data profile, well-being survey, key informant surveys and focus groups.
-Numerous community partners collaborated to identify top health priorities, which included promoting healthy lifestyles, promoting access to care and promoting mental /behavioral health.
-Based on these priorities, a Community Health Improvement Plan (CHIP) was developed.
-Each focus area has its own GCHIP subcommittee, whose members’ meet monthly and each subcommittee conducts implementation strategies for the CHIP.
+In 2022, Greenwich Hospital in collaboration with the Greenwich Community Health Improvement Partnership (GCHIP) and the Council of Community Services (CCS) partners completed a Community Health Needs Assessment (CHNA) to assess and determine the health needs of community residents living in Greenwich, CT and Sound Shore communities of Westchester County (NY).
+Greenwich Hospital provides support for the Greenwich Community Health Improvement Partnership (GCHIP) and the Council of Community Services (CCS) to meet community needs and assists with conducting implementation strategies.
+The comprehensive CHNA process included conducting primary and secondary data profiles, well-being surveys, asset mapping, key informant surveys and community engagement surveys.
+Numerous community partners collaborated to identify top health priorities or focus areas, which included promoting Healthy Living, Access to Care and Services and Mental /Behavioral Health.
+Based on these priorities, a Community Health Improvement Plan (CHIP) was developed to address the needs identified.
+Each focus area has its own CHIP subcommittee, whose members’ meet monthly and collaborate to conduct implementation strategies for the CHIP.

 Access to Care & Services CHIP Plan

 Behavioral Health: Healthy Minds CHIP Plan